 On November 13th, Paris is shaken by multiple terrorist attacks.
 The target is the Stade de France, in which a friendly soccer match between Germany and France is taking place.
 Above all, the news coverage by ARD and ZDF is discussed.
 Only four days later, a similar match between Germany and the Netherlands in Hannover is cancelled due to a bomb threat.
-The suspicion that perpetrators are registered in Germany as refugees is proved as false, but worries concerning the supposed existence of falsified passports persist.
+The suspicion that perpetrators are registered in Germany as refugees is proved as false, but security concerns about the supposed existence of falsified passports persist.

 A court in Göttinger rules for the deportation of two Romani families that have lived in Germany for 17 years and whose children have been born in Germany.
 The court grounds its decision in the lack of infrastructure for integration and in the fact that Kosovo has in the meantime become a safe home country.

-At the end of December, the Institute for Labour Market and Employment Research (Institut für Arbeitsmarkt- und Berufsforschung) publishes a brief report on wage adjustment for immigrants.
-Immigrants receive on average considerably lower wages as German employees.
+At the end of December, the Institute for Labour Market and Employment Research (Institut für Arbeitsmarkt- und Berufsforschung) publishes a report on wage adjustment for immigrants.
+Immigrants receive on average considerably lower wages than German employees.
 The study also demonstrates that female immigrants profit from ethnic networks, while the same networks affect male immigrants negatively.

 At the beginning of the year, German public television broadcaster ARD publishes a survey that suggests attitudes toward immigration are changing among Germans: 68 percent of interviewees are in favour of promoting the immigration of skilled workers.
 Another survey, conducted by Ipsos Mori, a British market research company, further affirms this trend, and suggests that this favorable appraisal is linked to a positive evaluation of one’s own economic situation.